 dismanteled concrete form in the mended river bank

 Conversation with a landscape

-In 2009 we immediately descided to watch the development of the skin, it’s behaviour and how moss is getting grip on the observatory.
-After 10 years it is time for an professional check-up.
+In 2009 we immediately descided to watch the development of the concrete bark skin experiment, it’s behaviour and how moss is getting grip on the observatory.
+After 10 years it is time for a professional check-up.

 De Architect is interested in our story of the experiment, it has been published in March 2021.
 Astrid Aarsen is the perfect journalist to write the article.
 She has a outstanding feeling for the underground circuit of architecture.
 Next to Frank she has interviewed Floris Alkemade for being a regular visitor of the observatory, Dirk Sijmons on this knowledge of moss and Paul Roncken being the designer of the landscape art route.